timothymillar/TEFingerprint/docs/method.rst

 Comparing Multiple Fingerprints
 -------------------------------

 Fingerprinting produces a binary (i.e. presence absence) pattern of loci across a reference genome indicating the boundaries of transposon insertions within a samples genome.
 However the binary pattern is extracted from non-binary data (read positions/counts) and the absence of a cluster in one sample does not guarantee an absence of signal (reads) within that location.
 Therefore a direct comparison of fingerprints from multiple samples may be misleading.
-A better approach is to compare read counts within the combined (union of) fingerprints.
+A better approach is to compare read counts within the fingerprints among the compared samples.
+To this end we calculate the interval union of fingerprints among samples and count the informative read tips within the combined fingerprint.

 Mathematically, each cluster within the fingerprint of a single sample can be expressed as a closed integer interval.
-For example a cluster spanning the region between points 1 and 7 (inclusive) can be expressed as the closed interval :math:`[1, 7]`.
+For example a cluster of read tips spanning the (inclusive) base positions 11 and 27 (inclusive) can be expressed as the closed interval :math:`[11, 27]`.
 The fingerprint of sample :math:`i` can then be expressed as a union of non-overlapping intervals found within that sample;
 :math:`\mathcal{U}_i`.
 Thus the union of fingerprints for a set of n samples is calculated